Arik Einstein: Acting career

-The "Lool Gang" and the album with Hanoch
+The Lool Gang and the album with Hanoch

 Einstein was part of the early 1970s TV series Lool (Chicken Coop), a sketch-and-song show with an original format and cast known as the "Lool Gang" ("Havurat Lool").
 Lool featured songs written by prominent Hebrew poets performed by some of the best singers Israel has ever produced, including Einstein, Shmulik Kraus, Shalom Hanoch, Miki Gavrielov, and many more.
-It conceptualized the liberal bohemian wave that had reached Tel Aviv by the late 1960s and gave way to exceptional artistry and performance as seen in "Lool".
+It conceptualized the liberal bohemian wave that had reached Tel Aviv by the late 1960s and gave way to exceptional artistry and performance as seen in Lool.
 The creative think-tank of that group (and the director of many of skits) was Uri Zohar, one of the most brilliant comedians, actors, and performers in Israeli history, previously regarded as Israel's "King of the Seculars and Bohemians" and Einstein's closest friend.
-In a move that shocked much of the public, Zohar left the entertainment industry in the late 1970s to become a Rabbi, and became one of the most prominent religious figures in Israel.
+In a move that shocked much of the public, Zohar left the entertainment industry in the late 1970s to become a rabbi, and became one of the most prominent religious figures in Israel.
 Einstein greatly admired Zohar but even for him such drastic change was not easy to comprehend, as was evident in a song Einstein dedicated to Zohar's religious transformation called "Hoo Chazar be'Tshuva" ("He Returned to Religion").

-Despite the fact that it had only four episodes, it remains a cult show to this day with many of its skits regarded as timeless Israeli classics.
+Despite the fact that it had only four episodes, it remains a cult show with many of its skits regarded as timeless Israeli classics.
 Lool showcased Einstein as both a top-of-the-line singer and comedian.

-In May 1970, the film "Shablool" ("Snail") was released, serving as a continuation to "Lool", consisting of a series of sketches coupled with songs.
-These songs formed the joint album of Einstein and Shalom Hanoch, "Snail", released the same year.
+In May 1970, the film Shablool ("Snail") was released, serving as a continuation to Lool, consisting of a series of sketches coupled with songs.
+These songs formed the joint album of Einstein and Shalom Hanoch, Snail, released the same year.
 The album is considered one of the most influential albums in Israeli rock, and many have chosen it as the greatest Israeli rock album of all time.
 Hanoch composed all the songs and wrote almost all of them.